 You can start your journey through Janome sewing machines, by taking a quick look at this chart.
 You’ll see the differing specifications among my choice of 13 Janome sewing machines.
 But don’t look only at this chart.
 Be sure to read the review and research of my favorite Janome sewing machines too!

-Top 13 Janome Sewing Machines to Buy in 2023 Pros and Cons
+Top 13 Janome Sewing Machines to Buy Pros and Cons

 1. Janome 2212 Sewing Machine